Jonathan David LITTLE (b.1965; Nationality: British), B.Mus.(Hons.)(Melb.), Th.A.(Aust.Coll.Theol.), Ph.D., F.I.S.M., F.R.S.A.

 Little studied music at the University of Melbourne, winning the Lady Turner Exhibition, then undertook a PhD at Monash University studying the development of “exotic” orchestration in 19th- and 20th-century music.
 A former Prefect of the Australian National Boys’ Choir and member of the Australian Youth Orchestra (participating in the 1988 Grand Bicentennial European Tour), Little performed with the Melbourne Symphony Orchestra and for new music workshops of the Australian Opera.

 Amongst his writings, Little was Consultant and Contributing Editor to A&C Black’s flagship volume of musical reference, the Musicians’ and Songwriters’ Yearbook (with Forewords by the Heads of EMI Music Publishing, and of the International Federation of the Phonographic Industry), and he has contributed articles on the future of music and of the music industry to the British Academy’s official guide to songwriting, Heart and Soul, and to the Hudson Institute's influential and respected American Outlook magazine.
-In 2010, Little was recipient of an Authors’ Foundation / Royal Literary Fund Award for his “vast” and “erudite” two-volume, 950-page survey of musical and literary Orientalism.
+In 2010, Little was recipient of an Authors’ Foundation / Royal Literary Fund Award for his “vast” and “erudite” two-volume, 950-page survey of musical and literary Orientalism, and he won a second such award in 2016.

 From 2001 to 2005, Little was Principal of the UK’s Academy of Contemporary Music, which was, at that time, Europe’s leading institution for students of contemporary music and the first music education institution to win the Queen’s Award for Enterprise (Innovation Category).
-He was subsequently appointed to the unique dual title of Reader in Music Composition and Music History at the University of Chichester.
+He was subsequently appointed to the inaugural dual title of Professor of Music Composition and Music History at the University of Chichester.
 He is a Fellow of the Royal Society of Arts, and a Fellow of the Incorporated Society of Musicians.